zachuri/BeFit-v2/README.md

 BeFit v2 is built using the following technologies:

 - [Next.js](https://nextjs.org/) - A popular React framework for building server-rendered applications.
-- [Chakra UI](https://chakra-ui.com/) - A simple and modular component library for React.
+- [Shadcn UI](https://ui.shadcn.com/) - A simple and modular component library for React.
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for quickly building custom designs.
 - [Supabase](https://supabase.io/) - An open-source Firebase alternative that provides a PostgreSQL database with a RESTful API.
 - [PostgreSQL](https://www.postgresql.org/) - A powerful, open-source relational database management system.